 - Using arrays and loops, write a program that creates multiple instances of an object.
 Some possibilities might be a snow storm, a bunch of bouncing balls, or an army of robots.
 You can expand on a previous assignment or create a new project.
 You can work individually or in pairs (not assigned).

-Week 6- Hello Outside World: Microcontrollers and Cameras
+Week 6- Hello Outside World: Images and Cameras

 - simple video tracking and analysis